google/googletest/googletest/README.md

 #### Standalone CMake Project

-When building Google Test as a standalone project, the typical workflow starts
+When building Google Test as a standalone project, the typical workflow starts with
-with:

     git clone https://github.com/google/googletest.git -b release-1.10.0
-    cd googletest
-    mkdir build          # Create a directory to hold the build output. cd build
+    cd googletest        # Main directory of the cloned repository. mkdir build          # Create a directory to hold the build output. cd build
-    cmake ..             # Generate native build scripts for Google Test
+    cmake ..             # Generate native build scripts for Google Test.

+If you want to build without Google Mock, you should replace the last command with

+    cmake .. -DBUILD_GMOCK=OFF

 If you are on a \*nix system, you should now see a Makefile in the current directory.
-Just type `make` to build gtest.
+Just type `make` to build Google Test.
+And then you can simply install Google Test if you are a system administrator.

     make

-And if you are a system administrator, you can simply install Google Test.

     sudo make install    # Install in /usr/local/ by default

 If you use Windows and have Visual Studio installed, a `gtest.sln` file and